-- Pieces refers to individually addressed mailpieces.
+- a.
+Pieces refers to individually addressed mailpieces.
 This definition also applies when pieces is used in eligibility standards.
 Quantities indicated for optional or required sortations always refer to pieces unless specifically excepted. - b.
 A full sack is defined in the standards for the class and price claimed. - c.
-A 5-digit scheme sort for flats weighing up to 20 ounces and meeting the automation-compatibility standards in 301.3.0 yields 5-digit scheme bundles for those 5-digit ZIP Codes identified in L007 and 5-digit bundles for other ZIP Codes.
-When standards require 5-digit/scheme sort, mailers must prepare all possible 5-digit scheme bundles and sacks of flats before preparing 5-digit bundles and sacks.
-The 5-digit ZIP Codes in each scheme are treated as a single presort destination subject to a single minimum volume, with no further separation required.
-Bundles prepared for a 5-digit scheme destination that contain pieces for only one of the schemed 5-digit ZIP Codes are still considered 5-digit scheme sorted and are labeled accordingly.
-Bundles must be labeled using an optional endorsement line (OEL) under 708.7.0 or with a red "5 SCH" bundle label.
-Bundles are placed in appropriate containers using the OEL "label to" 5-digit ZIP Code or using L007 column B. - d.
-A 3-digit scheme sort for flats weighing up to 20 ounces and meeting the automation-compatibility standards in 301.3.0 yields 3-digit scheme bundles for those 3-digit ZIP Codes identified in L008.
-When standards require 3-digit/scheme sort, mailers must prepare all possible 3-digit scheme bundles of flats before preparing 3-digit bundles.
-The 3-digit ZIP Codes in each scheme are treated as a single presort destination subject to a single minimum volume, with no further separation by 3-digit ZIP Code required.
-Bundles prepared for a 3-digit scheme destination that contain pieces for only one of the schemed 3-digit ZIP Codes are still considered 3-digit scheme sorted and are labeled accordingly.
-Bundles must be labeled using an optional endorsement line (OEL) under 708.7.0 or with a green "3 SCH" bundle label.
-Three-digit scheme bundles are placed in 3-digit through mixed ADC containers, as applicable, using the OEL "label to" 3-digit ZIP Code or using L008 column B. - e.
+A 5-digit scheme sort for Library Mail parcels yields 5-digit scheme sacks or pallets for those 5-digit ZIP Codes listed in L606 and 5-digit sacks or pallets for other ZIP Codes.
+The 5-digit ZIP Codes in each scheme are treated as a single presort destination subject to a single minimum volume (if required), with no further separation by 5-digit ZIP Code required.
+Sacks or pallets prepared for a 5-digit scheme destination that contain pieces for only one of the schemed 5-digit ZIP Codes are still considered 5-digit scheme sorted and are labeled accordingly.
+The 5-digit scheme sort is always optional, including when 5-digit sortation is required for price eligibility.
+The 5-digit scheme sort need not be used for all possible 5-digit scheme sorts. - d.
 The required at [quantity] instruction (e.g., "required at 10 pieces") means that the particular unit must be prepared for the corresponding presort level whenever the specified quantity of mail is reached or exceeded.
 Bundles and containers may contain more than the specified required at quantity up to the applicable maximum physical size.
 Subject to applicable price eligibility standards, smaller quantities may be prepared only if permitted.
-Where specified by standard, required preparation applies only if the mailer chooses to qualify for the corresponding price.
+Where specified by standard, required preparation applies only if the mailer chooses to qualify for the corresponding price. - e.

-- f.
 The optional at [quantity] instruction means that the particular unit may be prepared for the corresponding presort level whenever the specified quantity of mail is reached or exceeded.
 Bundles or containers may contain more than the specified optional at quantity up to the applicable maximum physical size.
 Smaller quantities may be prepared only if permitted by applicable price eligibility standards.
-Standards for quantities with which preparation is optional are often followed by standards for larger quantities with which preparation is required. - g.
+Standards for quantities with which preparation is optional are often followed by standards for larger quantities with which preparation is required. - f.
+The group pieces instruction means the pieces are to be sorted together as if to be bundled but not actually secured into a bundle.
+Bundle labels and other bundle identification methods may be used for unsecured groups of pieces as permitted by standard. - g.
 A bundle is a group of addressed pieces secured together as a unit.
 The presort process considers the total number of pieces available for the particular presort destination and assembles them into groups meeting applicable volume and size standards.
 When the standards for the price claimed require securing the pieces in each group together, the result is a bundle.
-Bundle preparation is described in 2.0, Bundles. - h.
-A "logical" presort destination represents the total number of pieces that are eligible for a specific presort level based on the required sortation, but which might not be contained in a single bundle or in a single container (sack or pallet) due to applicable preparation requirements or the size of the individual pieces.
+Bundle preparation is described in 2.0.